matthijskooijman/arduino-dsmr/README.md

 	// Print as integer, in W
 	Serial.print(data.power_delivered.int_val());

-Additionally there is a `TimestampedFixedValue` method, which works identically, but additionally has a `timestamp` field which stores the timestamp sent along with the value.
+Additionally there is a `TimestampedFixedValue` type, which works identically, but additionally has a `timestamp` field which stores the timestamp sent along with the value.